A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Case studies

 After training, we evaluate the agents based on how effectively they reach a novel goal.
 This is measured as follows: $200$ initial states are randomly sampled; they are sampled from the constraint intervals used in \ac{MPC}, illustrated next in \cref{fig:cstr_rlmpc_profile} in \cref{subsec:cstr_rlmpc}.
 The agent is given $50$ time steps to reach the goal.
 The agent's effectiveness is quantified for the last $25$ time steps; this isolates steady state performance from the transient stage of each rollout.

-\Cref{fig:cstr_offlineagent} reports the average reward over these final $25$ time steps; similarly, but more interpretable, \cref{fig:cstr_offlineagent_error} reports the average absolute percentage error.
-The nominal evaluation means the aforementioned experiment is performed on the nominal plant without uncertainty; the robust evaluation samples and fixes parameter values from a set not used for the robust \ac{RL} training. \Cref{fig:cstr_offlineagent} suggests that the nominal \ac{RL} agent fails to track the goal.
-This is partially true, as \cref{fig:cstr_offlineagent_error} shows both the nominal and robust evaluation experiments leave about $5\%$ median offset over the final $25$ time steps, in contrast to the roughly $2\%$ of the robust \ac{RL} agent.
+\Cref{fig:cstr_offlineagent} reports the average absolute percentage error over these final $25$ time steps.
+The nominal evaluation means the aforementioned experiment is performed on the nominal plant without uncertainty; the robust evaluation samples and fixes parameter values from a set not used for the robust \ac{RL} training. \Cref{fig:cstr_offlineagent} shows both the nominal and robust evaluation experiments leave about $5\%$ median offset over the final $25$ time steps, in contrast to the roughly $2\%$ of the robust \ac{RL} agent.
 While it may be possible to fine-tune the hyperparameters to improve the nominal evaluation, it mainly serves as a reference.
 The main takeaway is the robust evaluation, which shows a more modest dip by the robust \ac{RL} agent.
 Overall, our primary motivation is to validate the robust \ac{RL} scheme, as we will incorporate it into the scenario-based \ac{MPC} framework next.